canonical/netbox/docs/installation/3-netbox.md

 Once NetBox has been configured, we're ready to proceed with the actual installation.
 We'll run the packaged upgrade script (`upgrade.sh`) to perform the following actions:

 * Create a Python virtual environment
-* Install all required Python packages
+* Installs all required Python packages
 * Run database schema migrations
+* Builds the documentation locally (for offline use)
 * Aggregate static resource files on disk

 ```no-highlight